nuwe1/hello-world/README.md

 # hello-world
-my first trial learning repository created on 3/14/2014 it is my fist file that i have created to teach me more about github i have learnt how to create a repository so far and it is called hello-world new changes hi humans
+my first trial learning repository created on 3/14/2014 it is my fist file that i have created to teach me more about github and how to use git i have learnt how to create a repository so far and it is called hello-world new changes hi humans